Treblesteph/oh-data-source-template/README.md

 ## Adding dummy data

-To add dummy data to your project, first go to the url for your app (https://your-app-name.herokuapp.com), you should see the following page:
+To test out the app as a user, you can add dummy data to your project.
+First go to the url for your app (https://your-app-name.herokuapp.com), you should see the following page:

 *** screenshot of app